nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `edit -s 3 n/Timots`

 <div markdown="block" class="alert alert-info">
-You can refer to the screenshot below for how the input will look like.
+You can refer to Figure 6.4.3a below for how the input will look like.
 </div>

 #### 6.4.3 Editing `Mastery Checks` : `-mc`